siemens/fluffi/docs/howtos/Windows_binary_file_parser/Windows_binary_file_parser.md

 ![The file structure of our deployment package](deployment-package.png )

 ### Creating the FLUFFI fuzz job
-What is left to do now is creating the actual FLUFFI fuzzjob and starting it.
+What is left to do now is creating the actual FLUFFI fuzz job and starting it.
 The process of creating such a fuzz job is documented [here](../../../docs/usage.md).
 Let's just walk through this, shall we?

 Firstly, we point our browser to [web.fluffi](http://web.fluffi) and click on `Fuzzjobs` -> `Create Fuzzjob`: